-The water we use for drinking, cooking, recreation and industry comes from an underground aquifer.
-Known today as the Memphis Aquifer, it is a natural underground reservoir located from 350 to 1,100 feet below ground.
-It is a part of a larger system of aquifers extending to a depth of 2,600 feet (Figure 1).
-The aquifers are composed of layers of clay, sand and gravel that act as a natural filter to remove many impurities from the water, which is contained within the sands.
-The wells connected into this system are commonly known as "artesian wells" because they draw the naturally-purified water to the surface by releasing the built-up pressure which forces the water up the well like liquid through a straw.
-As a result.
-Memphis water is unmatched in its quality.
+But that's not it.
+Memphis has water that is not only sweet to the palate but also so plentiful, which results in it being very inexpensive as we deliver it to our customers.
+Memphis is one of the largest cities in the world with a water supply that relies exclusively on artesian wells.
+The water we use for consumption and industry comes from an aquifer, under the surface of the Earth.
+The Memphis Aquifer is a natural underground reservoir located from 350 to 1,100 feet below ground surface.
+It is a part of a larger system of aquifers extending to a depth of 2,600 feet.
+The aquifers are composed of layers of clay, sand and gravel that act as natural filters and remove many impurities from the water.
+The wells connected into this system are known as "artesian wells" because they draw the naturally purified water to the surface by releasing the built-up pressure which forces the water up the well like liquid through a straw.